databendlabs/databend/docs/doc/60-contributing/03-rfcs/20220512-versioned-config.md

 Suppose compatible changes happened as a new config entry was added. databend will make sure that the entry has a default value.

 Suppose incompatible changes happened, like config been removed/renamed/changed. databend increases the config version.
 The older version will still load by the specified version and be converted to the latest config internally.
+For removed config fields, a `DEPRECATED` warning will also be printed.
+So users can decide whether to migrate them.

 # Reference-level explanation